ArchiveBox/good-karma-kit/README.md

 Or use the web dashboards / leaderboards for each service listed below.

 *See the notes below for more info on each container, what it does, and what companies it's affiliated with.*

+## Info

+Have some space computing power and want to donate it to a good cause?
+How about 10+ good causes all at once?

+This is a collection of containers that all contribute to public-good projects.
+The v1 was started by the [ArchiveBox](https://archivebox.io) project, but it's open to contributions.

+- networks: Tor, i2p
+- computing: boinc, foldingathome
+- archiving: archivewarrior, zimfarm, kiwix, archivebox, pywb
+- storage: ipfs, storj, sia, transmission

+<small>We've added the 501(c)/non-profit status of each cause below, so you can filter out for-profit ones if you don't want to participate in those (e.g. Storj/IPFS/etc.).</small>

 ---